 According to Chinese state-run media agency Xinhua, the “close contact detector” works extremely easy, starting from a QR code.
 Once it is scanned through a Chinese app like WeChat, that code allows people to register with their phone number and ID number.
-Then, that number allows the user to make three enquiries regarding the coronavirus spread.
+Then, that number allows the user to make three inquiries regarding the coronavirus spread.

 Based on its number, the authorities can tell that user whether they’ve been in contact with a person already infected, suspected of having the coronavirus or having been exposed to it.